The Humpty Dumpty Circus: Background

+Significance

 The short has been thought to have been the first film to use the stop-motion technique, based on an estimated release date of 1897 or 1898.
 This early release date, the use of stop-motion animation and even the existence of the film have been doubted as no proper documentation is known.

 Another lost film that probably featured animated dolls entitled The Humpty Dumpty Circus was released in October 1914.
 It was made by stop motion pioneer Arthur Melbourne-Cooper.